fpcorso/data-blog/content/2023-10-20-getting-started-athena.md

 Category: Data Engineering
 Slug: aws-athena
 Authors: Frank Corso
-Summary: Explore the capabilities of AWS Athena, a versatile serverless query engine that empowers you to effortlessly interrogate unstructured, semi-structured, and structured data stored in Amazon S3 using SQL.
+Summary: Explore the capabilities of AWS Athena, a versatile serverless query engine that empowers you to effortlessly query unstructured, semi-structured, and structured data stored in Amazon S3 using SQL.
 Description: Explore AWS Athena for S3 data queries, cost-effective insights, and efficient data exploration.
 Unleash the power of SQL for data in S3!
 Status: published
 ---